Thailand cave rescue: Boys may have to scuba to safety — even those who can’t swim

-Rescuers in northern Thailand on Tuesday raced against time and an ominous monsoon season to extricate a youth soccer team trapped in partially flooded cave ahead of heavy rains forecast later this week.
+Rescuers in northern Thailand on Tuesday raced against time and an ominous monsoon season to extricate a youth soccer team trapped in partially flooded cave in advance of heavy rains forecast later this week.

-Interior Minister Anupong Paojinda said some of the players can't swim, further complicating the arduous task of a rescue.
+Interior Minister Anupong Paojinda said at least some of the players can't swim, further complicating the arduous task of rescue.
 He said the kids, ages 11-16, and their 25-year-old coach might need to don scuba gear for parts of their escape.

 The Thai rainy season is peaking, and long periods of persistent downpours can be expected into November.
 Water levels in the cave complex are expected to rise.